cjdrake/pyeda/doc/source/expr.rst

-A *secondary* operator is a Boolean operator that can be natively represented as a PyEDA expression, but contains more information than the fundamental operators.
+A *secondary* operator is a Boolean operator that can be natively represented as a PyEDA expression, but contains more information than the primary operators.
-That is, these expressions always increase in tree size when converted to fundamental operators.
+That is, these expressions always increase in tree size when converted to primary operators.

 .. function:: Xor(\*args, simplify=True, factor=False, conj=False)

-.. function:: Xnor(\*args, simplify=True, factor=False, conj=False)
+Return an expression that evaluates to :math:`1` if and only if the parity of its inputs is odd.

 The full adder circuit has a more dense representation when you use the ``Xor`` operator::